mzazon/awesome-cloud-projects/aws/processing-data-glue-lambda/processing-data-glue-lambda.md

    echo "✅ Lambda function created"
    ```

-   The Lambda orchestrator is now deployed and ready to manage ETL pipeline execution.
+   The Lambda orchestrator is now deployed using Python 3.12 runtime and ready to manage ETL pipeline execution.
 This serverless function provides reliable job triggering, status monitoring, and error handling capabilities, enabling automatic pipeline operations that scale from occasional batch jobs to high-frequency data processing scenarios.

 8. **Create Glue Workflow for Pipeline Orchestration**: